Electric toothbrushes help remove plaque and keep teeth clean, but many people still wonder, can electric toothbrushes damage enamel.

 Regularly evaluating and updating the brush head can significantly contribute to maintaining enamel integrity.

-To use an electric toothbrush without damaging your teeth, start by choosing a brush with pressure sensors and soft bristles to protect your enamel.
+To use an electric toothbrush without damaging your teeth, start by selecting one with soft bristles and a pressure sensor to protect enamel.

 Brushing frequency has a direct impact on enamel health, with the optimal routine being twice daily to prevent the buildup of plaque without over-stressing the enamel.